Armand Joseph Dubernad

-Armand Joseph Dubernad was born 23 November 1741, in Bayonne.
-He died 9 May 1799, in Morlaix.

-Armand Joseph Dubernad was a merchant, a French and Spanish financier, Consul general of the Holy Roman Empire, deputy, mayor, and cofounder of the first Jacobin Club of Brittany.
+Armand Joseph Dubernad (23 November 1741, in Bayonne-9 May 1799, in Morlaix) was a merchant, a French and Spanish financier, Consul general of the Holy Roman Empire, deputy, mayor, and cofounder of the first Jacobin Club of Brittany.

 Biography

 Dubernard was the son of a middle-class man of Bayonne.
 But, his family originally came from La Bastide-Clairence and before that from Laplume, in the north of Gascony.

 Before the Revolution

 A member of his family, François Cabarrus, by Goya.

 Before the French revolution started, Armand Joseph Dubernad traded with China, Europe, Eastern and Western Indies, with Morlaix, Seville and Cádiz.
 He was one of the principal shareholders of the bank of Saint-Charles and various companies which finance great work and contribute to reduce the Spanish debt.
 His close cousin, the count François Cabarrus, was Minister of king Charles III of Spain.
 His cousins, the Lesseps, his father-in-law, his brother-in-law and his brother are diplomatic wealthy persons.
 Dubernad also plays a part of precursor in the field of marine insurance.